disclearing/Skiddy-list/README.md

 * EliteAres - Major skid claims because god made code we are all skids no you just sit and watch my github for uploads - also skidded frost
 * Cyanade - Major skid, skidded agc and never wrote a line of code without being babysitted like this shit (https://git.sigmagaming.net/Brandon/EdgeAC)
 * rkid/rbuh - Major skid, all he does is copy pasta from mr GrowlyX
+* JoaoDev - Major 11 year old skid, tried to compile a broken plugin and doesn't know how to use maven.